stateright/stateright.github.io/md-src/getting-started.md

 [Install the Rust programming
 language](https://www.rust-lang.org/learn/get-started) if it is not already installed, then initialize a new project using the `cargo` utility included with Rust.
-If you are new to Rust, then you may want to review some of the language's [learning resources](https://www.rust-lang.org/learn).
+If you are new to Rust, then you should also review some of the language's [learning resources](https://www.rust-lang.org/learn).

 ```sh